 Revisiting the best performances of the Grant Park Music Festival

 Join us for a 10-week series of highlights from the Grant Park Music Festival, many of them under the leadership of music director Carlos Kalmar, performed at the Jay Pritzker Pavilion in Millennium Park.
 WFMT is collaborating with the GPMF on the selections to be replayed.

 Mozart’s ‘Jupiter Symphony’

 Carlos Kalmar conducts this program, which also features Nielsen’s Flute Concerto.

-Brahms Violin Concerto
+Beethoven Violin Concerto

-The Grant Park Music Festival’s 2019 season comes to a close with Mahler’s colossal Symphony No. 2.
-Soprano Amanda Majeski and mezzo-soprano J’Nai Bridges join Carlos Kalmar and the Grant Park Orchestra and Chorus for this performance of the Resurrection Symphony.
+2020 season finale: The Grant Park Music Festival’s 2019 season came to a close with Mahler’s colossal Symphony No. 2.
+Soprano Amanda Majeski and mezzo-soprano J’Nai Bridges joined Carlos Kalmar and the Grant Park Orchestra and Chorus for this performance of the Resurrection Symphony.